bmaxdk/path-planning/README.md

 **** Breadth-First Search (BFS)
 ![alt text][image20]
 Breadth-First Search is the data structure underlying the frontier is a ***queue***.
 In a queue, the first element to enteer will be the first to exit.
 Add child nodes of the first node that will be added to frontier.
 BFS is still complete and optimal since it will always find goal soluttion.
 It is optimal because it will always find tthe shorteest solution since it explorees the shortest routes firs.
-However, it might take the algorithm a long time to find the solution.
+It is optimal because it expands the shallowest unexplored node with every step.
+However BFS is limited to graphs wheere all step costs are equal.
+It also might take the algorithm a long time to find the solution.
 Therefore, algorithm is not efficient.
 ![alt text][image21]

 **** Depth-First Search (DFS)